Non-Perturbative Constraints on Light Sparticles from Properties of the RG Flow

 Therefore, in order to say something universal about the RG properties of $\langle U_{\mu}(x)U_{\nu}(0)\rangle$, we need a canonical way to define which $U$ (and therefore which $R$ symmetry) we would like to study.
 In \BuicanTY, we proposed studying the operator pair $(\CR_{\mu, {\rm vis}}, U_{\rm vis})$ defined by performing $a$-maximization \IntriligatorJJ\ in the deformed UV theory (the label \lq\lq vis" stands for \lq\lq visible" and is meant to remind us that the $R$ symmetry is a visible symmetry in the UV as opposed to an accidental one of the deep IR).
-More precisely, we take the flavor currents of the UV SCFT, $\hat J_a^{UV}$, that respect the relevant (or marginally relevant) deformations (and / or vacuum expectation values (vevs)) that we turn on to start the flow along with an $R$-current, $\CR^{(0), UV}_{\mu}$, that also respects these deformations (and / or vevs), and we construct the family of trial $R$-currents \eqn\afunctional{ \CR^{t, UV}_{\mu}=\CR^{(0), UV}_{\mu}+\hat t^a\hat J_{\mu, a}^{UV}~. } We then maximize the anomaly functional \eqn\amax{ \tilde a^{t, UV}=3\Tr\left(\CR^{t, UV}\right)^3-\Tr\CR^{t, UV}~, } i.e., we find the set of $\hat t^a=\hat t^{a}_*$ such that \eqn\max{ \partial_{\hat t^a}\tilde a^{t, UV}|_{\hat t^a=\hat t^{a}_*}=0, \ \ \ \partial^2_{\hat t^a, \hat t^b}\tilde a^{t, UV}|_{\hat t^{a,b}=\hat t^{a,b}_*}<0~. } The resulting $R$ current and $U$ operator descend from conserved currents $(\CR_{\mu, {\rm vis}}, U_{\rm vis})$ of the UV SCFT.\foot{One caveat is that certain currents may have vanishing anomalies---the heuristic interpretation of such currents is that they act only on massive degrees of freedom.
+More precisely, we imagine deforming the UV theory by adding a set of relevant operators to the Lagrangian (and / or turning on a set of vacuum expectation values (vevs)) that preserves an $R$ symmetry, $R_{\mu}^{(0), UV}$.
+If the deformed theory also preserves a set of flavor currents, $\hat J_{\mu, a}^{UV}$, then we fix their mixing with $U_{\mu}$ by considering the most general preserved $R$ current \eqn\afunctional{ \CR^{t, UV}_{\mu}=\CR^{(0), UV}_{\mu}+\hat t^a\hat J_{\mu, a}^{UV}~, } and maximizing the anomaly functional \eqn\amax{ \tilde a^{t, UV}=3\Tr\left(\CR^{t, UV}\right)^3-\Tr\CR^{t, UV}~, } i.e., we find the set of $\hat t^a=\hat t^{a}_*$ such that \eqn\max{ \partial_{\hat t^a}\tilde a^{t, UV}|_{\hat t^a=\hat t^{a}_*}=0, \ \ \ \partial^2_{\hat t^a, \hat t^b}\tilde a^{t, UV}|_{\hat t^{a,b}=\hat t^{a,b}_*}<0~. } The resulting $R$ current and $U$ operator descend from conserved currents $(\CR_{\mu, {\rm vis}}, U_{\rm vis})$ of the UV SCFT.\foot{One caveat is that certain currents may have vanishing anomalies---the heuristic interpretation of such currents is that they act only on massive degrees of freedom.
 In order to fix the mixing of $U_{\mu, {\rm vis}}$ with such currents, $\tilde J^{UV}_{\nu, I}$, our prescription in \BuicanTY\ was to impose the orthogonality condition $\langle U^{UV}_{\mu, {\rm vis}}(x)\tilde J^{UV}_{\nu, I}(0)\rangle=0$.
-We will have more to say about such currents below.} These currents then flow to conserved currents $(\CR_{\mu, {\rm vis}}^{IR}, U_{\rm vis}^{IR})$ of the IR SCFT (although $U_{\rm vis}$ is {\it not} conserved in the bulk of the RG flow---its non-conservation measures the superconformal anomaly\foot{The crucial point is that even though $U_{\rm vis}$ is not conserved, it is related to the conserved $\CR_{\mu, {\rm vis}}$ current via an equation of the form \rmult, and so we can follow its RG evolution non-perturbatively.
+We will have more to say about such currents below.
+See \BuicanTY\ for discussions of additional subtleties.} These currents then flow to conserved currents $(\CR_{\mu, {\rm vis}}^{IR}, U_{\rm vis}^{IR})$ of the IR SCFT (although $U_{\rm vis}$ is {\it not} conserved in the bulk of the RG flow---its non-conservation measures the superconformal anomaly\foot{The crucial point is that even though $U_{\rm vis}$ is broken, it is related to the preserved $\CR_{\mu, {\rm vis}}$ current via an equation of the form \rmult, and so we can follow its RG evolution non-perturbatively.
 Typical long multiplets cannot be followed from the deep UV to the deep IR.}).
-In particular, the conserved vector, $U_{\mu, {\rm vis}}^{UV, IR}={3\over2}\left(\CR_{\mu, {\rm vis}}^{UV, IR}-\tilde R_{\mu}^{UV, IR}\right)$, measures the difference between the UV and IR limits of the RG-conserved $R$ symmetry current and the UV and IR superconformal $R$ currents, $\tilde\CR_{\mu}^{UV, IR}$, respectively.\foot{The superconformal $R$ current multiplets satisfy $\bar D^{\dot\alpha}\tilde \CR_{\alpha\dot\alpha}^{UV, IR}=0$, and they contain the traceless SCFT stress tensor and supercurrent in the higher components.
+In particular, the conserved vector, $U_{\mu, {\rm vis}}^{UV, IR}={3\over2}\left(\CR_{\mu, {\rm vis}}^{UV, IR}-\tilde R_{\mu}^{UV, IR}\right)$, measures the difference between the UV and IR limits of the RG-preserved $R$ symmetry current and the UV and IR superconformal $R$ currents, $\tilde\CR_{\mu}^{UV, IR}$, respectively.\foot{The superconformal $R$ current multiplets satisfy $\bar D^{\dot\alpha}\tilde \CR_{\alpha\dot\alpha}^{UV, IR}=0$, and they contain the traceless SCFT stress tensor and supercurrent in the higher components.
 The stress tensors and supercurrents in $\CR_{\mu, {\rm vis}}^{UV, IR}$ are generally related to the traceless ones by improvement transformations.}